 Your contractor will work with you to complete the proper form for your Energy Trust cash incentive.
 They will also provide assistance with completing your utility net-metering agreement and state energy tax credit application.

 Energy Trust offers helpful resources for installing a solar electric system at your home.
-Here are great places to begin gathering information about going solar:
+Here are some great places to start:

 Tools and other resources